admazely/resourceful-riak/README.md

     // Specify a storage engine
     //
     this.use('riak', {
-      bucket: creatures // bucket must always be set when using the riak engine });
+      bucket: "creatures" // bucket must always be set when using the riak engine });

     //